-To import the settings to another installation of the program, choose the command File | Options there.
-In the "Settings" dialog box, click on the Manage button.
+To transfer the settings to another installation of the program, choose the command File | Options there.
+In the dialog box "Options", click on the Manage button.

-In the following dialog box "Manage settings", place a check mark in front of the settings you want to import.
-(Details about the options are described above in step 1).
+In the following dialog box "Manage settings for Office", insert a check mark in front of the settings you want to import.
+(Details of the options are described above in step 1.)

-Now click the Import button and select the Zip file you created in step 1.
+Now click on the Import button, and select the zip file that you created in step 1.
 The imported settings will take effect in the current TextMaker application when you restart the program.